caddyserver/caddy/README.md

 ## Getting Caddy

-Caddy binaries are available for nearly every platform and has no dependencies.
+Caddy binaries have no dependencies and are available for nearly every platform.

 [Latest release](https://github.com/mholt/caddy/releases/latest)

 ## Running from Source